Board of Directors

-CreaTV San Jose is led by a fifteen-member board of community volunteers.
-The board is made up of eight directors who are annually elected by the membership; three to five directors appointed by a majority of the board and seven directors designated by the following organizations:
+CreaTV San Jose is led by a board of community volunteers.
+The board is made up of up to seventeen directors who are appointed by a majority of the board and seven directors designated by the following organizations:

 Robert Binkley is the Director of Productivity Solutions for the Quality and New Products Group at Xilinx.
 A member of the Xilinx Corporate Community Engagement Committee, Robert is part of the team responsible for charitable contributions in the local community.
 Robert graduated from the University of California at Davis in 1998 with a Bachelor’s degree in electrical engineering and a minor in music.
 In 2012, he received a Masters degree in Business Administration from Santa Clara University with a dual concentration in International Business and Leading Teams and Organizations.
 Along with his passion for family, technology, and a healthy environment, Robert brings to CreaTV a belief that better communication is the antidote to many problems faced by society today.
 Born in San Jose, Robert was raised in Saratoga and is now living in Almaden with his wife and 3 children.